-That’s what my friend Summer Boone said a few months back in a meeting we were both attending, and I’ve never forgotten it.
+That’s what a friend of mine said a few months back in a meeting we were both attending, and I’ve never forgotten it.

 “We say that a smile goes a long way,” she continued, “but that works linearly as well.
 It goes a long way across the parking lot.
 If you wait until the last minute to perk up, they can see right through you.”

 When someone shows up at our churches for the first time, they’re taking it all in.
 They’re looking for signage, for volunteers, for helpful direction, for subtle cues that we’re there to help.